rs/rest-layer/README.md

 ## Custom Response Formatter / Sender

-REST Layer let you extend or replace the default response formatter and sender.
+REST Layer lets you extend or replace the default response formatter and sender.
 To write a new response format, you need to implement the [rest.ResponseFormatter](https://godoc.org/github.com/rs/rest-layer/rest#ResponseFormatter) interface:

 ```go
 // ResponseFormatter defines an interface responsible for formatting a the different types of response objects